krpacific/KRPACIFIC-HWID-Spoofer/README.md

 Disclaimer
 This project is provided for educational and research purposes only.
 Use at your own risk.
 We do not condone or support cheating, bypassing security measures, or violating game Terms of Service.
-This project was made open-source, with intention to purely put it out there.
+This project was made open-source, with the intention to put it out there purely.
 Any further actions with this source code are done at your own risk.
 Support is not provided.